-- Breadcrumbs taxonomy – Select what taxonomy will show up in the breadcrumbs
+- Breadcrumbs taxonomy – Select the taxonomy that will show up in the breadcrumbs

-- Category spot taxonomy – Choose the taxonomy that appears in the category spot, it will replace the default “Category” taxonomy
+- Category spot taxonomy – Choose the taxonomy that appears in the category spot and will replace the default “Category” taxonomy

 - Tag spot taxonomy – Select the taxonomy that is displayed in the tag spot (after the post content)